 My Nonprofit Reviews

-Review for Genesis World Mission Inc, Garden City, ID, USA
+Review for Genesis Community Health, Inc., Garden City, ID, USA

 Genesis is a very unique, highly innovative organization that generates positive social benefit in diverse ways.
 Beyond its flagship program (Garden City Community Clinic), a safety-net clinic staffed by volunteer physicians and managed by a RN, Genesis also has two other departments: The Volunteer Physicians Network (VPN) and Genesis International (GWMI).
 VPN works to link low-income patients in the greater Boise area with specialty physicians wiling to donate their time and GWMI helps facilitate community-driven healthcare projects in low income countries.